folio-org/docs/content/en/docs/Users/_index.md

 The Overdue loans report is a comma-separated values (CSV) file that displays all users with overdue materials.

 -   In the **User search results** pane, click **Actions \> Overdue loans report (CSV)**.
-Depending on your browser and its configurations, the file automatically downloads or you are prompted to save it.
+-  Depending on your browser and its configurations, an *Export in progress* message appears and the file automatically downloads or you are prompted to save it.
+If there are no overdue loans to report, a *No items found* message appears and no file is generated.

 ## Claimed returned report

 The Claimed returned report is a comma-separated values (CSV) file that displays all users with claimed returned materials.

 -   In the **User search results** pane, click **Actions \> Claimed returned report (CSV)**.
-Depending on your browser and its configurations, the file automatically downloads or you are prompted to save it.
+A *Export in progress* message appears and depending on your browser and its configurations, the file either automatically downloads or you are prompted to open and save it.
+If there are no claimed return items to report, a *No items found* message will appear and no file is generated.

 ## Cash drawer reconciliation report